A Fantasy Author's Adventures in Fiction & Life

 Don’t have a ‘Dream Agent’

 Bearing in mind everything I’ve said about rejections, don’t have a dream agent.
 As you’ll see in Jericho Writers article Having Realistic Expectations, one agent may receive several thousand queries a year and sign 2-3 authors a year.
 In New York, those are the odds.
 The chances of you getting an agent aren’t good, while the chances of being offered a contract by your dream agent are astronomical.
-When researching an agent, I’d just take a cursory look at why they may be a good fit for you and your books -or why not.
-Then read/ view a bare minimum of details to perhaps personalise your query (if you have a relevant connection) and try not to get attached!

 So the odds aren’t good and querying is a ton of work- Now What?